 Other Applicable Codes

 Philly also is beholden to Pennsylvania’s Uniform Construction Code, as well as to agreed-upon versions of the International Building Code.
-Philadelphia follows the 2018 International Building Code as of on Oct.
-1, 2018 — with a grace period lasting until April 1, 2019.
-Philadelphia also transitioned in that period to the 2015 International Residential Code.
-For reference, check here and here.
+Philadelphia follows the 2018 International Building Code., but there are local amendments to the IBC codes.
+Most notably, the Philadelphia Plumbing Code requires copper piping where PEX/PVC piping is allowed in other building codes.
+Philadelphia also adheres to the 2015 International Residential Code, not the 2018 IRC.
+For code details, check here and here.

 (Slightly) Simpler Permit Explanations